 2005: Hilscher-Clarke reaches a corporate milestone, with the majority of the company’s ownership being held by its current management team.

-In 2002, State Electrical Engineering Company, LLC was formed as the first additional operating company of Hilscher-Clarke.
-It offers complete design and engineering services to clients.
+2002: State Electrical Engineering Company, LLC (SEEC) is formed as the first additional operating company of Hilscher-Clarke to provide full design and engineering services.